-Manfred Honeck has been music director of the Pittsburgh Symphony Orchestra since the 2008/09 season.
-He and the orchestra perform regularly in major European music capitals as well as at Carnegie Hall and Lincoln Center in New York.
-They also appear at leading festivals such as the BBC Proms, the Musikfest Berlin, the Lucerne Festival, the Rheingau Music Festival, the Beethovenfest Bonn and the Grafenegg Festival.
-Their close relationship with the Musikverein in Vienna continued during a tour of European cities in the autumn of 2019 and their next festival tour of Europe will take place this summer.
+He and the Orchestra perform regularly in major European music capitals, as well as at Carnegie Hall and Lincoln Center in New York.
+They also appear at festivals such as the BBC Proms, the Musikfest Berlin, the Lucerne Festival, the Rheingau Music Festival, the Beethovenfest Bonn and the Grafenegg Festival.
+Their close relationship with the Musikverein in Vienna continued in the autumn of 2019 as part of a European tour.

-Manfred Honeck’s successful work with the Pittsburgh Symphony has been extensively documented on various recordings.
-Following two earlier Grammy nominations, their recent recording of Shostakovich’s Fifth Symphony won a Grammy for best orchestral performance in January 2018.
-Their latest recording, featuring Bruckner’s Ninth Symphony was released the following year and was again nominated for several Grammy awards.
+Manfred Honeck’s successful work with the Pittsburgh Symphony Orchestra has been documented on various recordings.
+Following two earlier Grammy nominations, their recent recording of Shostakovich’s Fifth Symphony won a Grammy in January 2018.
+Their recording of Bruckner’s Ninth Symphony was released the following year and was again nominated for several Grammy awards.
 Their most recent recording, featuring Tchaikovsky’s Fourth Symphony and Jonathan Leshnoff’s Double Concerto for clarinet and bassoon, was released in May 2020.

-From 2007 to 2011 Manfred Honeck was music director of the Stuttgart State Opera.
+From 2007 to 2011 Manfred Honeck was music director of the State Opera in Stuttgart.
 His other operatic appearances include the Semperoper Dresden, the Komische Oper Berlin, La Monnaie in Brussels, the Royal Danish Opera, the White Nights Festival in St Petersburg and the Salzburg Festival.
-He has also been artistic director of the International Concerts Wolfegg in Germany for more than 20 years.
+He has also been artistic director of the International Concerts Wolfegg in Germany for more than 25 years.

 Manfred Honeck has received honorary doctorates from several North American universities and was recently awarded an honorary professorship by the Austrian Federal President.
 He was named artist of the year by the International Classical Music Awards in 2018.